How we test electric bikes

 Rail trail

 This 80km round trip goes from Wellington to Upper Hutt and back, using the Hutt River cycle trail.
 We use lower assistance levels – how low depends how much battery we need to eke out to complete the trip.
 The route covers a mix of surfaces, including grade 1 and 2 trails, sealed paths, roads, and a cycleway alongside State Highway 2.
-It’s mostly flat, climbing gradually to the turnaround point as the route follows the Hutt River upstream (usually riding into a prevailing northerly).
+It’s mostly flat, climbing gradually to the turnaround point as the route follows the Hutt River upstream (usually riding into a northerly).
 It ends with a 5km climb rising 200m – usually when the battery is almost drained.

 The return rail trail journey.
 Mixed sealed and unsealed surfaces, gently downhill (until the final 5km climb), usually with a tailwind.